picimako/terra-support/docs/terra_wdio_tool_window.md

 Either rename that folder to one of the pre-defined ones, or add that folder to the set of roots, which also requires a new build and release of this plugin, but the first is the preferred option.

-**FUTURE PLANS:**
-- Add support to customize the set of roots on a per application basis.

 ## Criteria for the tool window to be enabled

 Since only certain projects require the Terra wdio tool window, specifically the ones that has wdio tests, the tool window has the following criteria,